RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Experimental Results and Discussions

 \subsection{Implementation}

-To obtain the dataset to train RNGDet, we run the random walk algorithm to explore the ground-truth road network graphs of training aerial images and generate training samples.
-During this process, we randomly rotate training samples for data augmentation.
+To obtain the dataset to train RNGDet, we run the proposed data sampling algorithm to explore the ground-truth road network graph of the training aerial images and generate the training samples.
 At each step, Gaussian noise is added for graph updating in order to make RNGDet more robust.
-Finally, the training dataset has around 300k samples from different aerial images.
-We split 10K training samples as the validation data.
+Finally, the training set contains around 300K samples from different aerial images.
+We split 10K samples from the training set as the validation data.

-In our experiment, we set the crop size of ROI as 256 (i.e., $L=256$) for the trade-off between effectiveness and efficiency.
-When we generate the training labels, $\tau$ is set as 40 pixels and $\tau'$ as 20 pixels.
-For the transformer, the number of input candidate vertex queries is 10 (i.e., $|Q|=N=10$).
+In our experiment, we set the crop size of ROI as 256 (i.e., $L=256$) to trade-off between effectiveness and efficiency.
+When we generate the training labels, $\tau$ is set as 40 pixels and $\tau'$ is set as 20 pixels.
+For the transformer, the number of input vertex queries is 10 (i.e., $|Q|=N=10$).
 RNGDet is trained with a learning rate as $10^{-4}$ and a decay rate as $10^{-5}$ for 50 epochs.
 We evaluate the performance of RNGDet on the validation set at the end of each epoch.
 All the experiments are conducted on 4 RTX-3090 GPUs.